lukecarbis/cv/readme.md

 2019—2020 / _Cofounder and Head of Product_

 Recognising the impact of WordPress' transition from PHP templates to React block-based editing, I built a product which enabled agencies to create modern WordPress sites using traditional / existing workflows.
 It was the first product of its type, and it was tremendously well received.
 Within 3 months of starting work, we pre-launched Block Lab and began building customers and revenue.
-In a little over six months, the product was fully launched and we were making considerable figures.
+In a little over six months, the product was fully launched and we were seeing considerable growth, and a freemium conversion of over 5%.
 Noticing our success, WP Engine approached us with a very attractive offer of acquisition.

-During this year I also held several small consulting contracts involving two key areas of interest: implementing agile workflows, and web security.
+During this year I also held several small consulting contracts involving two key areas of interest: implementing agile workflows and web security.

 #### WP Engine

 2020—2021 / _Who knows?_

-Unfortunately, as is often the case, our fast-moving startup team of passionate founders were quickly mired in bureaucracy and politics.
+Unfortunately, as is often the case, our fast-moving scrappy team of versatile, passionate founders was quickly mired in bureaucracy and politics.
 I did my one-year golden-handcuffs gig and left.

-### Carbis Web Development
+#### Carbis Web Development

 2021—2022

 I went freelance.
-I've got some _amazing_ clients who I adore working with, and all of whom are startups looking to build a better web.
+I've got some _amazing_ clients who I adore working with, all of whom are startups looking to build a better web.

 ## Qualifications